Lebensborn: Kidnapping charges

-After the war, the branch of the Lebensborn organisation operating in north-eastern Europe was accused of kidnapping children deemed "racially valuable" in order to resettle them with German families.
+After the war, the branch of the Lebensborn organisation operating in northeastern Europe was accused of kidnapping children deemed "racially valuable" in order to resettle them with German families.
 However, of approximately 10,000 foreign-born children located after the war in the American-controlled area of Germany, in the trial of the leaders of the Lebensborn organisation (United States of America v.
-Ulrich Greifelt, et al.), the court found that 340 had been handled by Lebensborn e.
-V. The accused were acquitted on charges of kidnapping.
+Ulrich Greifelt, et al.), the court found that 340 had been handled by Lebensborn e.V.
+The accused were acquitted on charges of kidnapping.

-The court found ample evidence of an existing programme of the kidnapping or forced movement of children in north-eastern Europe, but concluded that these activities were carried out by individuals who were not members of Lebensborn.
+The court found ample evidence of an existing programme of the kidnapping or forced movement of children in northeastern Europe, but concluded that these activities were carried out by individuals who were not members of Lebensborn.
 Exactly how many children were moved by Lebensborn or other organisations remains unknown due to the destruction of archives by SS members prior to fleeing the advancing Allied forces.